Hidden Benefit of Perurail Bimodal Service to Machu Picchu

 The added value is the transfer by bus from Cusco to the Sacred Valley at no extra cost.
 At all other times of the year, everyone going to Machu Picchu by train must hire a taxi or arrange private vehicles for 30 minutes to Poroy, or 2 hours to Ollantaytambo station.
 Perurail does not include these transfers.
 Independent travelers are responsible to arrange their own transportation to the stations.
 (Most tour operators include this service with package tours and activities).
 The cost of transfers to the stations varies from $50 USD - $90 USD per group each way depending the number of people you have.
 There is no public transportation.

-Note: there is a local mode of cheap transportation using family-run "collectivos," which can be used by tourists if desired.
+Note: there is a local mode of inexpensive transportation using family-run "collectivos," which can be used by tourists if desired.

 Limitations of Perurail bimodal service to Machu Picchu: